 Over the years, the popularity of the range grew as more people found out about it.
 It was one of the best kept secrets in western Birmingham.
 A citizen could join FOP Lodge 58 as an Associate Member and would have the range available to them pretty much whenever they wanted it.
-It cost $35 per year to join the FOP Lodge 58 as an Associate Member and upon joining, the member received a card they could take to the Pleasant Grove Police Department and use to check out a set of keys to the range.
+It cost $35 per year to join the FOP Lodge 58 as a civilian Associate Member and upon joining, the member received a card they could take to the Pleasant Grove Police Department and use to check out a set of keys to the range.

 In mid 1995 the Lodge began to discuss the problems with the range and its upkeep.
-A motion was made to make it a "Police Officers only" facility to cut down on the wear and tear, and the cost of operating a firing range.
-Pleasant Grove police officers Tony Snyder and Jon Grigsby countered the motion and offered to lease the property from the Lodge to open the range as a private shooting facility.
-A committee was formed to explore the options available to the Lodge and in November 1995, the Lodge, Snyder and Grigsby entered into a long term lease agreement.
-In January 1996, the Range re-opened as the F.O.P.
+A motion was made to make it a "Police Officers only" facility to cut down on the wear and tear, and reduce the cost of operating a firing range.
+Pleasant Grove police officers Tony Snyder and Jon Grigsby (me) countered the motion and offered to lease the property from the Lodge to open the range as a private shooting facility.
+A committee was formed to explore the options available to the Lodge and in November 1995, the Lodge, Snyder and I entered into a long term lease agreement.
+In January 1996, the range re-opened as the F.O.P.
 Range Inc..

 Membership grew very quickly the first 3 months of operation with 150 new members joining almost immediately.
 We began construction on a much needed Rifle Range, along with several new pistol ranges.
 By spring, we had 7 ranges operational.
 We decided in our business plan that we would do everything we could to make the range as safe a place as possible.
 This included having onsite supervision during business hours, constructing a new safety berm along one side of our road entering the range, running water to the office building and fixing the restroom.